jar398/cldiff/doc/user-guide.md

 The following modes of operation are supported:
-[2020-08-04 Only the first of these is implemented; the second is partially implemented; the rest should be easy given the infrastucture]
+[2020-08-04 Only the first of these is implemented; the second is partially implemented; the rest should be straightforward given the existing infrastucture]

  1. Report on how the two checklists compare ("diff")
  1. Provide an alignment in Euler/X format for use with reasoning tools